project-chip/connectedhomeip/docs/guides/nxp/nxp_rw61x_ota_software_update.md

 J-Link > erase 0x8000000, 0x88a0000
 ```

--   MCUBoot application can be built with SDK installed, using intructions
+-   MCUBoot application can be built with SDK installed, using instructions
     below.
 -   Retrieve the mcuboot directory with :